ARIT MISSION AND HISTORY

 In 1964, a group of scholars representing American and Canadian universities established the American Research Institute in Turkey.
 The range of research encompassed by ARIT reflects the cultural richness of Turkey itself.
 From the Old Stone Age to the present, Turkey presents numerous opportunities for research in archaeology, architecture and art history, historical, textual, and archival studies, linguistics, literature, musicology, religion, anthropology, political science, sociology, and interdisciplinary studies.

 Since 1982, ARIT has administered a program of intensive advanced Turkish language study in cooperation with Bogaziçi University, complemented by the U.S. Department of State's Critical Language Institutes.

-ARIT now can celebrate more than fifty years of facilitating productive scholarship in and related to Turkey.
+ARIT now can celebrate fifty-three years of facilitating productive scholarship in and related to Turkey.
 See the listing of recent ARIT Fellows for a sample of the broad range of projects supported by ARIT programs.
 The Institute has funded more than:

-- 160 fellowships for Turkish scholars to carry out research outside of the country.
+- 80 fellowships for Turkish scholars to conduct research outside of the country

 ARIT American fellowships provide support for both short and long term advanced research in the humanities and social sciences.
 The Turkish Dernek associated with ARIT offers fellowships for Turkish scholars.
 The Hanfmann and Mellink fellowships provide opportunities for Turkish scholars and advanced students in archaeology to carry out research abroad.
 The Aegean Exchange program supports reciprocal research and study for both Turkish and Greek scholars.
 As opportunities arise, ARIT facilitates other programs for researchers in Turkey, both federal and private.